mbuel/BibleStudy/TorahToday/RevelationPart1.md

 To think that John would leave these important events out?
 I just don't see that happening.
 These were key figures (and others that died) who died to bear the witness of Messiah, and John just leaves it out?

-This leads me to discuss the interpretations of Revelation:
+This leads me to discuss the three primary interpretations of Revelation:

 1) Preterism (partial and full)
 2) Futurism (Pre-Trib / Pan-Trib / Post-Trib)